Company Logo

 11

 Central Govt.
-Civilian Employees (SC/ST) who have rendered not less than 3 years regular and continuous service as on closing date for receipt of application
+Civilian Employees (SC/ST) who have rendered not less than 3 years regular and continuous service as on closing date for receipt of application.

 Up to 45 years of age